unitaryfund/unitary.fund/src/content/blog/2023_qoss_survey.md

 ![Take the Quantum Open Source Software Survey](/images/2023QOSSSurvey.png)

 All anonymized results will be shared publicly later this year, so that the survey can be a resource for anyone who wants a better understanding of the quantum computing community’s needs.
-Unitary Fund will also analyze the data, report our filings and publish the aggregated results on our website.
+Unitary Foundation will also analyze the data, report our filings and publish the aggregated results on our website.

-***A very large and heartfelt thank you*** to all the Unitary Fund community members, advisors, and partners who continue to help us provide this survey as a resource, including work in designing, testing and providing general feedback.
+***A very large and heartfelt thank you*** to all the Unitary Foundation community members, advisors, and partners who continue to help us provide this survey as a resource, including work in designing, testing and providing general feedback.

 Fill out the QOSS Survey [here](https://www.surveymonkey.com/r/QuantumSurvey2023)